Carolina Corcho

-Diana Carolina Corcho Mejía (born April 13, 1983) is a Colombian doctor, psychiatrist and political scientist.
-She is the Minister of Health and Social Protection since August 7, 2022.
+Diana Carolina Corcho Mejía (born 13 April 1983) is a Colombian doctor, psychiatrist, political scientist, professor and politician.
+He served as Minister of Health and Social Protection from 2022 to 2023 under President Gustavo Petro.

 Early life

-Corcho is the daughter of professor and engineer Freddy Hernán Corcho of the National University and deputy to the Antioquia Assembly and of the engineer and former mayor of Zaragoza (Antioquia), Amparo Mejía.
+Corcho is the daughter of professor and engineer Freddy Hernán Corcho of the National University and deputy to the Antioquia Assembly and of the engineer and former mayor of Zaragoza, Amparo Mejía.

 Corcho studied medicine at the University of Antioquia and psychiatry at the National University of Colombia.
 She completed a master's degree in political studies at the Pontifical Bolivarian University.

 Career

-Corcho was president of the South Latin American Corporation, a Civil Society organization that deals with various public policy matters, on agrarian, economic, social, health, and human rights issues, (2018 - 2022).
-Vice President of the Colombian Medical Federation (2018 - 2022), instance of the medical union, permanent adviser to the National Government on public health and education policies in the sector.
-Co-founder and member of the Network of Progressive Women of Latin America, scenario of political parties and civil society organizations of the PAOLA group of Latin America, Olof Palme International Center, (2022).
+Corcho was president of the South Latin American Corporation, a Civil Society organization that deals with various public policy matters, on agrarian, economic, social, health, and human rights issues (2018–2022).
+Vice President of the Colombian Medical Federation in 2018–2022, instance of the medical union, permanent adviser to the National Government on public health and education policies in the sector.
+Co-founder and member of the Network of Progressive Women of Latin America, scenario of political parties and civil society organizations of the PAOLA group of Latin America, Olof Palme International Center, 2022.

 Member of the Follow-up Commission of Judgment T-760 for a Structural Reform of the Health System.
 Consultant civil society body of the Constitutional Court on Public Health Policy, 2022.